translate/pootle/docs/server/commands.rst

 ^^^^^^^^^^^

-This command will save all translations currently in the database to the file system, thereby bringing the files under the *po/* directory in sync with the Pootle database.
+This command will save all translations currently in the database to the file system, thereby bringing the files under the :settings:`PODIRECTORY` directory in sync with the Pootle database.

-.. note:: For better performance Pootle keeps translations in database and doesn't save them to disk except on demand (before file downloads and before major file level operations like version control update).
+.. note:: For better performance Pootle keeps translations in database and doesn't save them to disk except on demand (before file downloads and major file level operations like version control updates).

 You must run this command before taking backups or running scripts that modify the translation files directly on the file system, otherwise you might miss out